Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Water Fibre Optics.md

 1. With the bottle empty, ask where they expect the light to go when the torch is switched on.
 Most will say in a straight line.
 Show them they are correct - it's useful to have a wall to point the torch at.
-2. Put your finger over the hole and fill the bottle up with water.
+2. Put your finger over the hole and fill the bottle up with water, holding it over the bucket or other container to catch the water.
 3. Shine the torch through the bottle at the back of the hole.
 4. Remove your finger from the hole and move it down the stream of water, showing how the light no longer travels in a straight line.

 If you can, put a short straw into the hole - you'll get a smoother flow of water than just through the hole alone.